 Physician assistants seeking the Psychiatry CAQ must have gained at least 2,000 hours of experience (the equivalent of one year of full-time practice) working as a PA in that specialty within six years of the date they attest to NCCPA that the experience requirement has been satisfied.
 If selected for an audit, documentation substantiating that work experience will be required.

 Candidates for the CAQ must be able to apply the appropriate knowledge and skills needed for practice in psychiatry, as described below .
-In support of this requirement, each applicant must provide attestation from a supervising physician who works in the specialty and is familiar with the PA's practice and experience.
-The physician attestation must indicate that the PA has performed the patient management relevant to the practice setting and/or understands how and when the appropriate techniques and methods should be applied.
+In support of this requirement, each applicant must provide attestation from a physician, lead/senior physician assistant, or physician/physician assistant post graduate program director who works in the specialty and is familiar with the PA's practice and experience within 90 days after they receive their CAQ score.
+The attestation of knowledge and skills must indicate that the PA has performed the patient management relevant to the practice setting and/or understands how and when the appropriate techniques and methods should be applied.